jakob-fyi/ng-adv/demos/03-state-ngrx/tutorials/readme.md

   ],
 ```

-@ngrx/data exprects rest urls in the format `/api/{entityName}/{id}`.
+@ngrx/data expects rest urls in the format `/api/{entityName}/{id}`.
 To change this behavior, you can create a CustomurlHttpGenerator.

 Add a custom URL Generator in `skills/custom-urlgenerator.ts`.